 Opinions expressed reflect the view of the writer (this is his story).

-<Update 16 July: The KrisFlyer UOB Credit Card has cut the sign up bonus for all customers to just 3,000 miles, up to 75% less than what it used to be.>
+<Update 19 October: The KrisFlyer UOB Credit Card has cut the sign up bonus for all customers to 10,000 miles.>

 If the name sounds familiar, that’s because two years ago the bank and airline teamed up to introduce the ill-fated KrisFlyer UOB Debit Card and Account, a product that promised so much but delivered so little.